 The City Night Line passenger train provides great service north and west from Prague through Berlin, Köln, and Amsterdam.

-The City Night Line includes the common couchette overnight accomodation, but it also has luxury first-class sleeper compartments.
+The City Night Line includes the common couchette overnight accommodation, but it also has luxury first-class sleeper compartments.

 This is the nicest overnight train I have ever ridden!

 The gymnastic minded toilet seen above is in the spacious handicap accessible lavatory in a couchette car on board the City Night Line train.

 The luxury First Class sleeper compartments on the City Night Line train have their own compact but private toilet and shower!